Acadian Culture Day 2023

-Welcome to our 20th- annual Acadian Culture Celebration!
+Welcome to our 21st annual Acadian Culture Celebration!
 This event is focused on celebrating, demonstrating, and honoring Acadian heritage in Acadiana and beyond!
-This year’s theme is What’s Happening Today, so as you dance, eat, and learn, consider the impact of this history on the Acadian experience of today!
+So many different groups contributed to the unique folklife of Acadiana.
+As you dance, eat, explore, and learn, consider the impact of this history and traditions on the Acadian & Cajun experience of today!

 A celebration of music!

-Our Acadian Culture Day is sponsored in part by the Lafayette Consolidated Government, the Acadiana Center for the Arts, the Louisiana Endowment for the Humanities, the New Orleans Jazz & Heritage Festival & Foundation, and the Vermilionville Living History Museum Foundation Inc.
+Our Acadian Culture Day is sponsored in part by the Lafayette Consolidated Government, the Acadiana Center for the Arts, the Louisiana Endowment for the Humanities, and the New Orleans Jazz & Heritage Festival & Foundation.

 ABOUT THE BAYOU VERMILION DISTRICT

 Since 1984, Bayou Vermilion District has worked to beautify, conserve, and manage sites along the Vermilion, ensuring the preservation and enhancement of the natural, cultural resources for its citizens.
 The Bayou Vermilion District’s mission focuses on the environment and the unique culture of Lafayette.
 On the cultural side of our mission, the Bayou Vermilion District opened the Vermilionville Living History Museum and Folklife Park as a way to increase appreciation for the history, culture, and natural resources of the Native Americans, Acadians, Creoles, and peoples of African descent in the Attakapas region through the end of the 1800s.
 Through historic interpretation and conservation along the Bayou Vermilion, we strive to educate guests on the interactions of these groups and the connections between past and contemporary folklife, thus empowering guests to apply these lessons from our shared histories.
 For more information, please visit www.bayouvermiliondistrict.org or Vermilionville.org.